greenrobot/EventBus/README.md

 Using EventBus :

-1. Define your event class as a POJO
+One.
+Define your event class as a POJO
 ```java
 public class MessageEvent {
     private String message;